-Jamie Lowe graduated from University in England, and was psyched to start his new (and first) job, in a brand new city.
+Jamie Lowe graduated from university in England, and was excited to start his new (and first) job, in a brand new city.

 For obvious reasons, it was an exciting and intense time.
 So when he started having all the usual symptoms of diabetes (frequent urination and insane, unquenchable thirst), he shrugged it off as new job struggles.